Erika Toda: Career

 Toda has starred in many Japanese television dramas, including Liar Game, Code Blue, Ryusei no Kizuna, and Keizoku 2: SPEC.
 She has also had supporting roles in many other popular TV dramas, such as Boss, Nobuta wo Produce, Engine, and Gal Circle.
 In the manga adaptation movie, Death Note, she played the role of Misa Amane.

 Personal life

 In 2020, Toda married actor Tori Matsuzaka, who co-starred in the 2015 film April Fools.

-On 28 November 2022, the agency announced that Toda is pregnant with her first child.
+On November 28, 2022, the agency announced that Toda was pregnant.
+On May 4, 2023, Toda gave birth to her first child.